diamondburned/cchat/README.md

 error handling API, as frontends can do that themselves.
 Errors returned by backend methods will be errors from the backend itself and never the frontend errors.

+Most functions that take in frontend containers will return a callback as a cancel function.